The Best Oven In The World

 True European Convection

-The last oven on our list is another high-end, professional-spec oven that has been designed for residential use.
+The last oven on our list is another high-end, professional-spec oven that has been designed for residential use, the Cosmo DFR486G Freestanding Dual Fuel Range Oven.
 On the face of it, it looks pretty similar to the Thor Kitchen HRD4803U.
-The main difference is that this one is around $800 cheaper.
-So, is it worth saving that money and choosing this oven instead?
-There’s no simple answer to that question.
 Both ovens are amazing appliances and deserving of a place on this list.
 We’ll let you decide which oven you go for.